What Is a Prix Fixe; Menu?

 Why Limited Menus Work

 Prix Fixe literally means fixed price.
 It is a French term that refers to a type of menu featuring a pre-selected list of dishes at a set price.
 Prix fixe menus are most often found in upscale fine dining restaurants.
-Also known as a limited menu, prix fixe menus are ideal for special occasions, such as Mother's Day or Valentine's day.
-Prix fixe are also used as an alternative for catered functions, as a way to feed a large crowd, but still offer some menu selections within a certain price range.
+Also known as a limited menu, prix fixe menus are ideal for special occasions, such as Mother's Day or Valentine's day and have become popular during annual Restaurant Week, held in major cities.
+Prix fixe menus are also used as an alternative for catered functions, as a way to feed a large crowd, but offer some menu selections within a certain price range.

 Why Use a Prix Fixe Menu?

-Serving a prix fixe menu during busy days like Mother’s Day, Valentine’s Day or New Years Eve, can help keep the kitchen stay under control.
-It allows the cooks to better prepare for a busy shift and can help keep a restaurant running smoothly on traditionally busy days.
-A prix fixe menu can also be run along side your regular menu, to promote certain specials.
+Serving a prix fixe menu during busy days like Mother’s Day, Valentine’s Day, or New Year's Eve, can help keep a frantic kitchen under control.
+It allows the cooks enough time to prepare for a busy shift and can help keep a restaurant running smoothly on traditionally busy days.
+A prix fixe menu can also be run alongside an establishment's regular menu, to promote certain specials—especially seasonal ones.

 A prix fixe menu can also double for a weeknight promotion.
 For example, a restaurant may try offering a pre-selected meal at a set price every Monday night as a way to bring in business during an otherwise slow time of the week.
-A sample Monday night prix fixe menu could include an appetizer of oysters on a half shell, followed by an endive salad and entrée of Chicken Marsala.
-Crème brulee for dessert could round out this French-inspired prix fixe meal.
-This prix fixe menu could change weekly, to entice customers back for a new dining experience at an affordable price.
+A sample Monday night prix fixe menu could include an appetizer of oysters on a half shell, followed by an endive salad, and an entrée of Chicken Marsala.
+Crème Brulee for dessert could round out this French-inspired prix fixe meal.
+This prix fixe menu could change weekly, to entice customers back for a new dining experience at an affordable price—such as Monday night becomes pasta night or Caribbean night or Greek night, and so on.

 Prix fixe menus are also a good buffet alternative for smaller catered events, such as business luncheons, birthday parties, or wedding rehearsal dinners.
-Guests can choose for a preselcted menu, which helps keep costs down for the host.
-The restaurant kitchen can have the food selections prepped and ready and feed a semi-large group in a timely fashion.
+Guests can choose from a preselected menu, which helps keep costs down for the host.
+The restaurant kitchen can have the food selections prepped in advance and then be ready to feed a large group in a timely fashion.

 How Do I Write a Prix Fixe Menu?

-There are no set rules to choosing foods for a prix fix menu.
-It can reflect your regular menu; perhaps a slightly dressed up version of house favorites.
-Or it can be a group of new special you want to try out.
+There are no set rules for choosing foods for a prix fix menu.
+It can reflect your regular menu and perhaps be a slightly dressed up version of your house favorites.
+Or, it can be a group of new specials you want to try out.
 Offering a limited prix fixe menu is also a good way to showcase local foods.
-Usually a prix fixe menu is printed on a single sheet of paper rather than inserted into a menu jacket.
-Be sure to use good quality paper and a font that is large enough to read.
-Include your restaurant’s name at the top.
+Usually, a prix fixe menu is printed on a single sheet of paper rather than inserted into a menu jacket.
+Be sure to use good quality paper and specify that the selections are for a prix fixe meal.
+Each dish should have a brief description (one or two sentences) and you should either use your restaurant's logo or no graphic at all—avoid using clip art.